Thermolysis destroys the hair by the same process as laser does.

-(electrolysis today is more accurately known as thermolysis) It generates heat which destroys the hair follicle.
-Unlike laser, the heat in thermolysis is generated through a probe which is manually inserted into each hair follicle.
-The skin may be more irritated by this procedure and may become swollen for a short time and exhibit some temporary, minimal discolouration.
-A laser treatment is hundreds of times faster than thermolysis.
-Since the introduction of laser hair removal, the use of electrolysis is usually used only in the following situations:
+RF generates heat which destroys the hair follicle.
+Unlike laser which is is a light beam, a probe is manually inserted into each hair follicle and then the current is applied.
+The skin may be irritated by this procedure, become slightly swollen for a short time, and exhibit some temporary, minimal discolouration.
+Since laser treats the hair in less time and irritation, electrolysis is used mainly in the following situations.

 - White, blonde or red hair